 Grooming curriculum includes all personal hygiene tasks, as well as promoting climate-appropriate clothing, table manners and courtesy in social settings.

-Computer and mouse skills are taught to students who are new to the technology.
+Computer and mouse skills are taught to students who are new to technology.

 Activity Center